pegasus-isi/dipa-workflow/README.md

 - the example directory contains a sample input file NormalizeFile.csv that is used as input for the dax generator dipa.py

-- To setup and run the workflow execute the submit_dipa_workflow.sh script.
+- To setup and run the workflow source setup.sh
+  ./submit_dipa_workflow.sh

 - The outputs for the pipeline will appear in the outputs directory.